ermu2001/CIF/readme.md

 tensorboard --logdir ./OUTPUTS
 ```

+The files in our huggingface repo also contains every tensorboard training log of our trained models.

 ## Model Details
 The CIFNET models implemented in this repository are designed to balance the depth and complexity of the network to ensure high accuracy without excessive computational cost.
 Here are some highlights:

 CIFNET-22 (OUTPUTS/cifnet-18-cucumber--lr0.001--d4_256) and CIFNET-24 (OUTPUTS/cifnet-18-durian--lr0.001--d4_256): Basic ResNet architectures with moderate depth.
-CIFNET-98 (): Includes deeper layers and employs data augmentation techniques to achieve the highest performance.
+CIFNET-98 (OUTPUTS/best_0409_2--lr0.001--BetterAug): Includes deeper layers and employs data augmentation techniques to achieve the highest performance.
 For detailed model architectures and training processes, please refer to the models directory and the training scripts.

 ## Acknowledgements